NREL/HydroChrono/docs/_main_pages/get_started.md

 In the `HydroChrono\examples\wsi` directory, you'll find example .m files that you can use to test the application.
 Here's how you might run a simulation with one of these example files:

-`hydrochrono_wsi_v0.3.exe HydroChrono\examples\wsi\rm3\wecSimInputFile.m results --gui`
+`hydrochrono_wsi.exe HydroChrono\examples\wsi\rm3\wecSimInputFile.m results --gui`

-This command runs a simulation using `example1.m` as the input file, saves the results to a directory called `results`, and runs without the GUI.
+This command runs a simulation using `rm3\wecSimInputFile.m` as the input file, saves the results to a directory called `results`, and runs without the GUI.

 ### Warning